Background pattern

 certolizumab pegol

-Read this prospect carefully before starting to use this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience any adverse effects, consult your doctor, pharmacist or nurse, even if they do not appear in this prospect.
+• If you get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 3. How to use Cimzia

-4. Possible adverse effects
+4. Possible side effects

-6. Contents of the package and additional information
+6. Contents of the pack and other information

 1. What is Cimzia and what is it used for

-• Rheumatoid arthritis,
+• rheumatoid arthritis,

-• Axial spondyloarthritis(including ankylosing spondylitis and axial spondyloarthritis without radiographic evidence of ankylosing spondylitis),
+• axial spondyloarthritis(including ankylosing spondylitis and axial spondyloarthritis without radiographic evidence of ankylosing spondylitis),

-• Psoriatic arthritis
+• psoriatic arthritis

 Rheumatoid Arthritis

-Ankylosing Spondylitis and Axial Spondyloarthritis without Radiographic Evidence of Ankylosing Spondylitis.
+Ankylosing Spondylitis and Axial Spondyloarthritis without radiographic evidence of Ankylosing Spondylitis

-• Reduce the signs and symptoms of your disease,
+• reduce the signs and symptoms of your disease,

 Psoriatic Arthritis

-• Reduce the signs and symptoms of your disease,
+• reduce the signs and symptoms of your disease,

-Plaque Psoriasis
+Psoriasis

 Cimzia is used to reduce the inflammation of the skin and other signs and symptoms of the disease.